-31. Tzedakah and justice.
+27. Tzedakah and justice.

 Drastic climate events have had tragic and enormous consequences of late.
-Tornadoes, floods, etc.-every event has tremendous human and environmental consequences that we can help ameliorate.
-One idea, from Deborah Bromberg Seltzer, head of Judaic studies for the Schechter School in Northampton MA, is to ask children to make rainbow cards and then sell them to raise money for tzedakah in response to one of these disasters.
+Tornadoes in Missouri, tsunamis in Japan, etc.-every event has tremendous human and environmental consequences that we can help ameliorate.
+One idea, from Deborah Bromberg Seltzer, head of Judaic studies for the Lander Grinspoon Academy Schechter School of Northampton MA, is to ask children to make rainbow cards and then sell them to raise money for tzedakah in response to one of these disasters.